remote-rights/remote-rights.github.io/collections/_strategy/make-sure-you-re-safe.md

 ## 1. Protect Your Mental Health

 - Check in with yourself to make sure you're not feeling overwhelmed.
 Keep a journal to keep track of how you're feeling.
-Check out our [Resources Page](/resources) for more info!
+Check out [Further Resources](/resources) for more info!

 - Ask for help if you do feel overwhelmed.
 People who care about you always want to help!